sarpilgaz/yt_twitch_WoN_chatbot/README.md

 ## Running the bots

 ### Python Interpreter
 You can run the bot directly from the source code.
-Make sure you have Python 3 and the required dependencies installed.
-To start the bot, execute the following command from the project directory:
+Make sure you have Python 3 and the required dependencies installed. `config.json` must be in the same directory as `main.py` To start the bot, execute the following command from the project directory:

 ```bash
 python3 app.py